state-hiu/cybergis-osm-mappings/README.md

 ## Description

 This repository contains OSM mappings for use by GeoGit.
 See the "Using GeoGit wish OpenStreetMap Data" page for more information at: [http://geogit.org/docs/interaction/osm.html](http://geogit.org/docs/interaction/osm.html).
+The mappings folder includes the mappings in json format.
+The mappings are broken out into namespaces/categories, mostly following ISO categories.

 See the guides in the cybergis-guides repo at [https://github.com/state-hiu/cybergis-guides/](https://github.com/state-hiu/cybergis-guides), for examples on use these mappings.